Why I Started Techie Personal Finance Bootcamp Podcast

 Why tech professionals 04:34

 Why I specifically serve tech professionals.
 So I’ve actually been serving tech employees since 2011, which that dates back to when I made the move to Colorado to pursue my financial planning degree, I took me a long time to figure out what I want to do college wise, but once I did, I set my sights on Colorado State University, because they had that financial planning program that would allow me to become a certified financial planner.
 So with that move, I was working full time at the local credit, which is called FIRST Tech Federal Credit Union.
-And so I got to see pretty deeply into the tech employees and predominantly is HP employees Intel of it was then a viable now it’s Brad calm, and AMD.
+And so I got to see pretty deeply into the tech employees and predominantly is HP employees, Intel employees of it was then a viable now it’s Broadcom employees and AMD employees.
 So those were the main kind of contributing at least local employers that I was serving out of the credit union there.
 And so I got a lot of insight into how different people manage their money.

 Higher pay doesn’t mean better finances 05:26